weder96/weder-master/README.md

 <br />
 <br />

-Hi, I'm Weder, a passionate self-taught BackEnd and frontEnd web developer from Brazilian.
+Hi, I'm Weder, a passionate self-taught BackEnd(Java and Python) and frontEnd(React, Vue and Angular) web developer from Brazilian.

-- 🔭 I’m currently working on [renderless-components](https://github.com/timelessco/renderless-components)
+- 🔭 I’m currently working on
 - 🌱 I’m currently learning Data Science
-- 👯 I’m looking to collaborate on [Github Readme Stats](https://github.com/anuraghazra/github-readme-stats)
+- 👯 I’m looking to collaborate on
-- 💬 Ask me about anything [here](https://github.com/anuraghazra/anuraghazra/issues)
+- 💬 Ask me about anything

 **Languages and Tools:**